Turnover: 143 billion EUR (2022)

 - It expects nuclear power production to be between 300 and 330 terawatt-hours, compared with 340 to 370 TWh previously.

-- To avoid any impact on production due to a systemic problem, the energy company has embarked on an inspection of all its reactors
+- To avoid any impact on production due to a systemic problem, the energy company has launched an inspection of its entire reactor fleet

 - EDF share price in constant decline